Agent Interoperability

 - Composable orchestration for flexible, multi-agent workflows.

-- Inbound connectivity: Automation Anywhere is receiving request from third-party AI Agents and third-party AI Assistants.
+With inbound connectivity, Automation Anywhere is receiving a request from third-party AI Agents and third-party AI Assistants.

 Traditional APIs versus MCP Inbound